pioneers/shepherd-onboarding/MINI-PROJ-2/README.md

 Now, `ping.py` should prompt you for a message.
 Send the message `shepherd` and see what happens!

-__Question 2__: What are other messages you can send to get a response back?
+__Question 2__: What are other messages you can send to get a canned response back?
 Which file stores the dictionary of possible responses?

 __Task 3__: Add a custom message-response pair.